Optimizing Strongly Interacting Fermionic Hamiltonians: Introduction

 The upper bound in this theorem relies only on the following algebraic relation: two monomials $\chi_{j_1}\chi_{j_2}\chi_{j_3}\chi_{j_4}$ and $\chi_{k_1}\chi_{k_2}\chi_{k_3}\chi_{k_4}$ anticommute if and only if $|\{j_1, \dots, j_4\} \cap \{k_1, \dots, k_4\}|$ is odd.
 Indeed, we prove \Cref{thm:main3} by studying the optimization problem~\eqref{FCSP} in a more general context where one doesn't assume that $\chi_j$~and~$\chi_k$ anticommute for all $j \neq k$, but rather one assumes --- for some given graph $\Gamma = ([n], E)$ --- that they anticommute if $\{j,k\} \in E$ and they commute if $\{j,k\} \not \in E$.
 In this more general setting, we show that for $h$ of degree $1$ with $\sum_j a_j^2 = 1$, it holds that $\alpha(\Gamma) \leq \Opt(h)^2 \leq \th(\Gamma)$, where $\alpha(\Gamma)$ denotes the independence number of~$\Gamma$, and $\th(\Gamma)$ denotes its \emph{\lovasz Theta Function} value.
 Our \Cref{thm:main3} is then obtained by determining the \lovasz Theta Function of an appropriate Kneser-like graph family on vertex set~$\binom{[n]}{4}$.
 The analogous problem for $\binom{[n]}{q}$, $q > 4$, remains open, as does the question of whether there exists~$h$ with $\Opt(h)^2 > \alpha(\Gamma)$ strictly.

 From \Cref{thm:main1,thm:main3} we infer that for degree-$4$ $h$, the optimum value behaves very differently for typical (SYK) instances, versus worst-cases instances.
 It would seem that $\Opt(h) \approx n$ is possible only if $h$ is (roughly) a sum of a small number of squared quadratics, in which case Gaussian states achieve a near-optimal expectation value (see \Cref{lowrank}).
-We prove some results along these lines, including the following: \begin{theorem} There is a $\poly(n)$-time classical algorithm with the following property: Given $h$ as in~\eqref{FCSP} with $q=4$, $\sum_S a_S^2 = 1$, and $\Opt(h) \geq \eps n$, the algorithm finds a Gaussian state achieving expectation value $\Omega(\frac{\eps}{\log(1/\eps)}) n$. \end{theorem} This result generalizes the earlier work of Bravyi, Gosset, K{\"o}nig, and Temme~\cite{BGKT19} which achieved an $\Omega(\frac{1}{\log n})$-approximation factor.
+We prove some results along these lines, including the following: \begin{theorem} There is a $\poly(n)$-time classical algorithm with the following property: Given $h$ as in~\eqref{FCSP} with $q=4$, $\sum_S a_S^2 = 1$, and the property that the optimum Gaussian state achieves expectation value at least $\eps n$, the algorithm finds a Gaussian state achieving expectation value $\Omega(\frac{\eps}{\log(1/\eps)}) n$. \end{theorem} This result generalizes the earlier work of Bravyi, Gosset, K{\"o}nig, and Temme~\cite{BGKT19} which achieved an $\Omega(\frac{1}{\log n})$-approximation factor.